opral/monorepo/documentation/apps/editor.md

 title: Edit translations with inlang's web editor
 shortTitle: Web Editor
 href: /documentation/apps/web-editor
-description: inlang's web editor is a simple and easy to use no-code tool to manage your translations.
+description: inlang's web editor is a simple and easy-to-use no-code tool to manage your translations.
 ---

 # {% $frontmatter.shortTitle %}

-The inlang web editor is a simple and easy to use no-code tool to manage your translations.
-It let's translators work on translations without having to touch the code and pushes changes directly to your git repository.
+The inlang web editor is a simple and easy-to-use no-code tool to manage your translations.
+It lets translators work on translations without having to touch the code and pushes changes directly to your git repository.

 ### Benefits